Background

 Restoring the Big Scrub, Lumley Park, Alstonville 1935

 The successful repair and regeneration of other Big Scrub remnants has been undertaken in more recent times, commencing with Victoria Park Nature Reserve in 1978.
-These projects have been initiated and undertaken by coalitions of ecologically skilled and conservation minded local residents, regional rainforest advocacy organisation Big Scrub Landcare, government agencies and private landowners (Parkes et al. 2012)
+These projects have been initiated and undertaken by coalitions of ecologically skilled, conservation minded local residents, regional rainforest advocacy organisation Big Scrub Landcare, government agencies and private landowners (Parkes et al. 2012)

 Lymburner S (2018) ‘Lumley Park and rainforest restoration’s early champion.
 Ambrose Crawford – Regeneration Pioneer.
 The Lumley Park story.’
 (Sydney.
 Australian Association of Bush Regenerators) Newsletter 137 July. https://www.aabr.org.au/images/stories/resources/newsletters/AABR_News_137.pdf